 You can find out more about right to information, the public interest test and the ways to access government information under the GIPA Act on the NSW Information and Privacy Commission (IPC) website at www.ipc.nsw.gov.au.
 The IPC is an independent statutory authority responsible for overseeing the provisions of the GIPA Act.
 Please note the IPC is unable to provide legal advice to stakeholders.

-How do I access council information under the GIPA Act?
+How to access information under the GIPA Act

-Council is required to publish the following open access information under section 18 of the GIPA Act:
+Council is required to publish the following open access information under section the GIPA Act:

 - agency information guide

 - record of open access information not publicly available

 - other information as prescribed by the regulations as open access (see below)

 Council is required to publish the following additional open access information under Schedule 1 of the Government Information (Public Access) Regulation 2009 (NSW) (GIPA Regulation):